jarviscanada/jarvis_data_eng_BrandonWong/README.md

 # Brandon Wong .
 Jarvis Consulting

 I am an aspiring software engineer who enjoys piecing blocks together: be it ideas from disciplines, people from different teams, or applications from different industries.
 I have a strong professional and academic background in engineering, full-stack development and web design.
-My passion lies in solving business problems to communicate complex ideas to non-technical stakeholders.
-In Ensemble Technologies Inc., I collaborated with a team of six to transform a client’s mobile car inspection application to reduce the client service time by 20%.
-In my undergraduate studies, I've taken on various leadership roles leading teams of 3+ developers to build 5+ full-stack applications that satisfies a clients' needs.
-I was able to adjust to different team dynamics, translate from requirements to manageable tasks and meet to tight timeframes.
-I graduated in April 2024 at McGill University in Software Engineering and I'm kick start a career in software development and data engineering.
-Please feel free to get in touch with me via email at brandon-wh-wong@outlook.com.
+My passion lies in solving business problems to communicate complex ideas to stakeholders.
+With Jarvis Consulting Group, I enhanced a NBC (National Bank of Canada) development team's processes through the design and implementation of a synthetic data generation tool.
+In Ensemble Technologies Inc., I collaborated with a team of six to transform a client's mobile car inspection application to reduce the client service time by 20%.
+Lastly, I've taken on various leadership roles in undergraduate studies leading teams of 3+ developers to build 5+ full-stack applications that satisfies a clients' needs.
+I am able to adjust to different team dynamics, to translate from requirements to manageable tasks and to meet tight timeframes.
+I recently graduated in April 2024 at McGill University in Software Engineering and I am ready to kick start a career in data engineering.

 ## Skills

-**Proficient:** Java, Spring Boot/Gradle/Maven, Docker, Git, Agile/Scrum

-**Competent:** JavaScript/TypeScript, Angular/React/Vue, NodeJS/ExpressJS, C/C#/C++, Python
+**Proficient:** Scala, Python, Java, Databricks, Apache Spark, Delta Lake, OracleSQL, PostgreSQL, MySQL, DB2, MongoDB, Git, GitHub, GitLab, BitBucket, Agile, Scrum, Jira, Docker, Jenkins, Numpy, Pandas, Scikitlearn, Matplotlib

+**Competent:** AWS, Azure, GCP, Ubuntu, Fedora, Rocky, Spring Boot, Gradle, Maven, JavaScript, TypeScript, NodeJS, Angular, React, Vue, Svelte

-**Familiar:** Nvidia CUDA, Python Data/Pandas/Scikitlearn, Ubuntu/Fedora/Rocky, AWS/Azure/GCP, Java Concurrent Library
+**Familiar:** C, C#, C++, Nvidia CUDA, Java Concurrent Library, Matlab

 ## Jarvis Projects